It Wasn’t an Event to Invoke a

 acting in any fashion that might be construed

-(or, as is most often my case, misconstrued)
+(or, as occurs most often my case, misconstrued)

 as the least bit giddy at your Auntie’s posing